 Everything small businesses need to know about payroll (and taking care of employees).

 It may not exactly be fun, but processing payroll doesn’t have to be painful, either.
-If you ever encounter a problem or need more help, we’d always be happy to help.
-We do all the math, pay your employees, and file payroll taxes for just $36 each month, plus $4 per employee.
-We’ll even talk to the IRS if something goes wrong.
+If you ever encounter a problem or need more help, we’ll always be here.
+We do all the math, pay your employees, and file payroll taxes for a low monthly fee.
+We’ll even talk to the IRS if something ever goes wrong.

 But if you’re doing things yourself (like 40% of small business owners), you can probably find answers to all your payroll questions here.
 Good luck with payroll (and everything else), and let us know if you ever need any help with the process!